 Hartnell Community College District contracts Security Officers from First Alarm Security who are non-sworn and unarmed.
 They may affect arrests by authority of California Penal Code section 834.
 The Campus Security Department shall insure that reasonable protection is provided by using methods that fit within, and contribute to, the educational mission and procedures of the institution.
 The District works cooperatively with the Monterey County Sheriff's Department, Salinas Police Department at the Main Campus and Alisal Campus in Salinas and the King City Police Department at the King City Education Center in providing assistance for incidents that require Law Enforcement resources not available to the District.
-Memorandum of Understanding (MOU) have been approached and are in process.
+Memorandums of Understanding (MOU) have been established with Salinas Police Department and are in process in King City.